Nintex Receives 2021 Tech Cares Award from TrustRadius

-BELLEVUE, Wash., Oct.
-27, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced that TrustRadius has honored Nintex with a 2021 Tech Cares Award for the second consecutive year.
-The Tech Cares Award program celebrates organizations that have contributed directly to combat COVID-19, either with their products, knowledge or financial support, and those that have gone above and beyond to provide strong Corporate Social Responsibility (CSR) programs and workplace culture.
+AUCKLAND, New Zealand, Oct.
+28, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced that TrustRadius has honoured Nintex with a 2021 Tech Cares Award for the second consecutive year.
+The Tech Cares Award program celebrates organisations that have contributed directly to combat COVID-19, either with their products, knowledge or financial support, and those that have gone above and beyond to provide strong Corporate Social Responsibility (CSR) programs and workplace culture.

-Nintex was first recognized with a Tech Cares award in 2020 for its efforts to support customers and partners during COVID-19.
-To be accepted for the Tech Cares Award, each nominated organization had to be a B2B technology company that demonstrated strong CSR in 2020 and 2021.
+Nintex was first recognised with a Tech Cares award in 2020 for its efforts to support customers and partners during COVID-19.
+To be accepted for the Tech Cares Award, each nominated organisation had to be a B2B technology company that demonstrated strong CSR in 2020 and 2021.
 All nominations were thoroughly vetted by the TrustRadius research team on their CSR initiatives.

-This year Nintex was honored for both its social responsibility policies and dedication to its global customer and partner community through efforts which include:
+This year Nintex was honoured for both its social responsibility policies and dedication to its global customer and partner community through efforts which include:

 - Nintex Giving Program

 Nintex provides all eligible full-time employees two paid days off, per calendar year, to volunteer.
-Within each region, Nintex employees also organize company-sponsored volunteer events.
-In addition, Nintex offers a company match donation for registered 503©(3), or equivalent organizations.
+Within each region, Nintex employees also organise company-sponsored volunteer events.
+In addition, Nintex offers a company match donation for registered 503©(3), or equivalent organisations.

 - Virtual Events